proacd(8) ProL2TP Manual proacd(8)

 incoming service requests.

-lish L2TP destination endpoints.
-An external PPP daemon, either propppd
+establish L2TP destination endpoints.
+An external PPP daemon, either

-or the legacy pppd, is required to terminate PPP sessions locally.
+propppd or the legacy pppd, is required to terminate PPP sessions

 LINUX KERNEL DRIVERS